Open Positions

 Activity Instructors:

 Walden campers have the opportunity to learn to climb our wall and master our high ropes course and zip line.
-We’re searching for an individual who will guide campers on our Adventure Course.
-Candidates should have experience with outdoor adventure courses and working with children.
+We’re searching for an individual to lead this program including supervising staff, planning curriculum and guiding campers on our Adventure Course.
+Candidates should have experience with outdoor adventure courses, working as part of a team and working with children.
 Prior summer camp or outdoor education experience is helpful.
-We will provide Wilderness First Aid Certification and training on our course.
+We will provide training on our course.

 Ceramics Instructor: